-During the year under review, the total actual amount of service fees paid by the Company pursuant to the 2023 Master Charter Agreement was US\$15,461,989 and the annual cap for the year ended 31 December 2023 had not been exceeded.
+During the year under review, the total actual amount of service fees paid by the Company pursuant to the 2023 Master Charter Agreement was US\$3,062,021 and the annual cap for the year ended 31 December 2024 had not been exceeded.

-Details of the 2023 Master Charter Agreement are set out in the announcements of the Company dated 16 December 2022.
+Details of the 2023 Master Charter Agreement are set out in the announcement of the Company dated 16 December 2022.

-Qingdao SITC is a company owned as to 43.08% by Ms. Liu Rongli, the spouse of Mr. Yang Shaopeng, a former Director and the controlling shareholder of the Company, and the mother of Ms. Yang Xin, a non-executive Director.
+Qingdao SITC is a company indirectly owned as to 43.85% by Ms. Liu Rongli, the spouse of Mr. Yang Shaopeng, an ex-Director and the controlling shareholder of the Company and the mother of Ms. Yang Xin, a non-executive Director.
 Accordingly, Qingdao SITC is a connected person of the Company under Chapter 14A of the Listing Rules.